About the site

-Graham ‘Bubs’ Burrell has been taking photos on a match day at Sincil Bank for well over 15 years now.
+Graham ‘Bubs’ Burrell has been taking photos on a match day at Sincil Bank for 20 years now.
 It’s a hobby for him to get up and down the country snapping away and he very generously offers The Stacey west match pictures from every game he goes to.

 His pictures chart our successes and failures and his input in the site and also the magazine is invaluable.
 One day, when these ventures are the cornerstone of a proper publishing business, Bubs will be officially titled.
 Until then he has my deepest thanks for his unwavering support.

 Recently we worked together on a book, Imperfect Focus, which we still have available through ourselves.
 We’re currently looking at doing a second one from his extensive back catalogue because, after all is said and done, all Bubs wants is for people to see his pictures.
 Top photographer and top guy all round.

 Chris Wray – Cartoonist

 I first met Gary after picking up a copy of the revived Deranged Ferret fanzine in 2016.
 “It’s really good, but it needs a cartoon”, I said.
 “Can you draw?”
 Gary replied.
 I gave it a go, and The Cowley Method cartoon strip was born.

 Gary’s been kind enough to publish my scribblings in fanzines, books, magazines and blogs and I’m honoured that they’re deemed good enough for The Stacey West.
 My initial submission to the Deranged Ferret – poking fun at Tom Champion, an easy source of humour – has spiralled into over fifty editions of The Cowley Method and hopefully they have amused along they way.
 I draw for the same reasons that Gary writes: as an escape from my demons and a way to de-stress.
 As a maths and physics teacher day to day, there’s much to escape from!